steltenpower/To-Love-Coding-IDEa/README.md

 https://twitter.com/steltenpower/status/1339206125854593024
 @semanticarts I still point many to your datacentricmanifesto, as their thoughts start on applications.
 Nowadays I'm also thinking many programming tools should put data front and center more; A carpenter or sculptor is not focusing on their tools primarily either.
 Thoughts?

-Have a view option to
+Have a view option to show the namespace of everything, what package/library/file things come from

 Temporarily shape formulas (function calls, regular expressions, etc.) as icicle diagrams to show the structure.
 Replace parts by a variable by dragging it out and that part will automatically be assigned to that variable above the formula.
-You can also draw it back in.
+You can also drag it (back) in.